VMX 2020 Kicks Off January 18 in Orlando

 New innovations in animal healthcare will be presented in these two forums where, over the years, breakthroughs such as home urine tests to monitor chronic conditions under the supervision of veterinarians and Next Generation DNA Sequencing that measures accurate microbial identification have been showcased.
 Technologies such as these will eventually become the gold standard on how animals are treated and cared for, and can be seen first-hand at VMX.

 Goat Yoga, Puppy Pilates, CatNap Cafe and Puppy Playground.

 VMX attendees can take a break and enjoy the therapeutic benefits of goat yoga or snuggle with adoptable kittens and puppies.

 The world’s leading companies in animal healthcare will be among the over 700 organizations showcasing their latest products in the Expo Hall.
 These include Boehringer Ingelheim; Merck Animal Health; Zoetis Petcare; Dechra Veterinary Products; Elanco Animal Health; Bayer Healthcare; Hill’s Pet Nutrition, Inc.; IDEXX; Nutramax Laboratories; Veterinary Sciences, Inc.; Royal Canin USA; Virbac; Banfield Pet Hospital; KindredBio; and VCAANTECH- SOUND.
-Click here for a full list of sponsors.

 The NAVC provides continuing education and training to approximately 500,000 veterinary professionals each year through a variety of initiatives.
 VMX, its largest program, was named to Trade Show Executive’s Fastest 50 this year which recognized it as “One of the Elite Events” of 2018.